Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-The Gromov boundary of a $\delta-$hyperbolic space has a standard topology, see for example $\S$III.H.3 of \cite{bhnpc}.
-Klarriech in \cite{bdrycc} proves that \begin{thm} There is a homeomorphism $\Phi$ from the Gromov boundary of $\mathcal{C}(S)$ to $\mathcal{EL}(S)$. \end{thm} Furthermore Klariech describes the relation between a sequence of curves going off to the Gromov boundary of $\mathcal{C}(S)$ and the accumulation points of the sequence in $\mathcal{PML}(S)$.
+The Gromov boundary of a $\delta-$hyperbolic space has a standard topology (see e.g. \cite[$\S$III.H.3]{bhnpc}).
+Klarreich in \cite{bdrycc} proves that \begin{thm} There is a homeomorphism $\Phi$ from the Gromov boundary of $\mathcal{C}(S)$ to $\mathcal{EL}(S)$. \end{thm} Furthermore Klarreich describes a relation between the point in the Gromov boundary of $\mathcal{C}(S)$ to which a sequence of curves converges and the accumulation points of the sequence of curves in $\mathcal{PML}(S)$.